306 King Street

 Perry began the Northampton Athletic Club 32 years ago with his wife, Judy.
 He enjoys being able to work and live within the Northampton community.
 Perry is also the head coach of the Girls Basketball Team at Northampton High School.
 He has coached basketball for over 30 years and lead several Massachusetts State Championship teams.
 When he is not at the Club or coaching, Perry enjoys running, traveling with his family and volunteering as a board member of the Northampton High School Booster Club.

-Judy grew up in Ontario, Cananda and moved to Massachusetts when she married Perry Messer and started the Northampton Athletic Club together.
-She was an International Water Ski competitor for twenty years and became a 2-time World Champion.
-She has 3 wonderful children and now enjoys challenging herself with running, cycling and traveling (when she can).
-Judy and Perry are also board members of the Northampton Athletic Booster Club for Northampton High School and volunteer at many community events.
+Judy grew up in Ontario, Canada and moved to Massachusetts when she married Perry Messer and started the Northampton Athletic Club together.
+She was an International Water Ski competitor for twenty years and became a two-time World Champion.
+She now enjoys challenging herself with running and cycling.
+She and Perry love traveling and spending time with their three wonderful children.
+Judy is also a board member of the Northampton Athletic Booster Club for Northampton High School and volunteers at many community events.

 Len, a Northampton native, graduated from Keene State College with a B.S. in Health/Fitness and earned a M.A. in Exercise Physiology and Performance from East Tennessee State University, where he also served as a strength and conditioning coach.
 As a Certified Strength and Conditioning Specialist with the NSCA he has worked with young aspiring athletes to college, Olympic and professional athletes.
 Len also serves as adjunct faculty and Clinical Educator for Westfield State University’s, Movement Science Department.
 Len works with all ages (6-76yo) and abilities (youth fitness to multi-joint replacement recipients to professional athletes and everyone in between).